Connect with others who understand.

 Written by Emily Wagner, M.S.

 One DiabetesTeam member wrote, “I almost fell asleep at work last week.
 Regardless of how much sleep I get, I’m always tired.”
-Learning the causes of fatigue associated with diabetes can help you understand your condition and make changes to combat it.
+Learning how hyperglycemia contributes to fatigue can help you find ways to get your energy back.

 What Causes Diabetes Fatigue?